khushi-sin/spotify-clone/README.md

 # new project
-This is a spotify clone project
+This is a spotify clone project.